rgambord/c99-doc/doc/sections/7/15/index.rst

 .. _9899_7.15p1:

+.. container:: snum

+   :ref:`1 <9899_7.15p1>`

-:ref:`1 <9899_7.15p1>` The header :ref:`\<stdarg.h> <9899_7.15>` declares a type and defines four macros, for advancing through a list of arguments whose number and types are not known to the called function when it is translated.
+The header :ref:`\<stdarg.h> <9899_7.15>` declares a type and defines four macros, for advancing through a list of arguments whose number and types are not known to the called function when it is translated.

 .. _9899_7.15p2:

+.. container:: snum

+   :ref:`2 <9899_7.15p2>`

-:ref:`2 <9899_7.15p2>` A function may be called with a variable number of arguments of varying types.
+A function may be called with a variable number of arguments of varying types.
 As described in :ref:`6.9.1 <9899_6.9.1>`, its parameter list contains one or more parameters.
 The rightmost parameter plays a special role in the access mechanism, and will be designated parmN in this description.

 .. _9899_7.15p3:

+.. container:: snum

+   :ref:`3 <9899_7.15p3>`

-:ref:`3 <9899_7.15p3>` The type declared is
+The type declared is

 ::